 - the federal student loan deadline set by your school

-The reason for the separate deadlines is that your FAFSA form qualifies you for more than one type of federal aid.
+The reason for the separate deadlines is that your FAFSA form qualifies you for more than one type of financial aid.
 Grants, scholarships, federal work-study, and federal student loans are all part of the federal aid program.
 This type of student aid can be awarded by the federal government, by your state, or by your school.

 It’s important that you check with your school’s financial aid office directly, as well as the Department of Education FAFSA main page, to make sure you are prepared to meet the earliest required deadline for the type of federal assistance you’ll need.